elpaco-escience/scikit-talk/README.dev.md

 Tag the release according to [semantic versioning guidelines](https://semver.org/), preceded with a `v` (e.g.: v1.0.0).
 The release title is the tag and the release date together (e.g.: v1.0.0 (2019-07-25)).

+The Zenodo integration will take care of updating the Zenodo record with a new release.
-Releasing on GitHub will automatically trigger the publication of the release to PyPI.
+Releasing on GitHub will also automatically trigger the publication of the release to PyPI, through a Github Action.
 To verify that everything works as expected, it is recommended to first publish a release candidate (see [below](#release-candidates)).

 > [!NOTE]